NeuraLegion/sectester-js/packages/core/README.md

 await dispatcher.execute(new Ping({ status: 'disconnected' }));
 ```

-The same is applicable for the `Event`.
-You just need to use the `EventDispatcher` instead of `CommandDispatcher`.

 Each message have a correlation ID to ensure atomicity.
 The regular UUID is used, but you might also want to consider other options.

 ### Request-response